A 48-hour Camogli, Italy guide – experience our favorite Italian Riviera destination.

 - Reservations recommended, email@example.com.

 During our weekend away we had dinner at Ostaia da o Sigu.
-It’s a perfect location right along the waterfront with tables dotting the boardwalk; I booked in advance for one of those.
+It’s a perfect location right along the waterfront with tables dotting the boardwalk; to get one of those, I booked in advance.
 Not only was it beautiful – what a place to watch the sunset! – the food was incredible.
 And, the prices are very reasonable.

 Find it!
 Ostaia da Sigu